securesecrets/Galactic-Pools-User-Guide/README.md

 🏆 The rewards are randomly awarded as prizes to the users.

-🖼 Earn XP based on the liquidity provided; uses XP to Upgrade their customizable DUCKY NFT.
+🖼 Earn XP based on the liquidity provided.

 💉 Users get a specific boost next round if they haven't won any previous prize round.